Cpizzle1/Machine-Learning-Modeling-in-Breast-Cancer-Prognosis/README.md

 ## Other Findings

 * Feature 120
-Feature 120 is highest importance in 2nd and 3rd highest recall scoring models.
+ is highest importance in 2nd and 3rd highest recall scoring models.
 Gradient Boosting and Random Forest